iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/references/peering.md

 ## Addressing Peer Neighbors

-To communicate to your peer neighbors, you will need an address to reach them.
+To communicate to your peer _neighbors_, you will need an address to reach them.
 For that, HORNET uses the `MultiAddresses` format (also known as `multiaddr`).

 `multiaddr` is a convention on how to encode multiple layers of addressing information into a single path structure that is future-proof.
 Basically, `multiaddr` combines several pieces of information in a single human-readable and machine-optimized string, including network protocol and [`PeerId`](#node-identity).